wix-incubator/accord/dsl.md

 // Existence in a collection
 sample.entityType is in( "person", "address", "classroom" )

-// Emptiness
-sample.seq is empty
-sample.seq is notEmpty
-// This applies to any type that has a boolean "isEmpty" property, such as string)
+// Emptiness (any type with a boolean "isEmpty" property, including string) sample.seq is empty sample.seq is notEmpty

 // The "each" modifier applies the validation to all members of a collection: sample.seq.each should be >= 10 sample.option.each should be >= 10   // Allows None or Some(15)

 // Size (applies to any type with an integer "size" property)
 // See "Numerics" above for additional operations sample.seq has size >= 8
 sample.entities have size >= 8       // You can use "have" in place of "has"
 ```

 * Boolean Expressions